Hurricane Hilary: United States

 Amtrak canceled its August 19 run of the westbound Sunset Limited due to the storm; the eastbound August 20 run was also canceled with its Texas Eagle attachment originating in San Antonio.
 Amtrak also truncated the August 19 runs of westbound Southwest Chief and the southbound Coast Starlight to Albuquerque, New Mexico, and Emeryville, California, respectively.
 The August 20 runs of these two trains going eastbound and westbound respectively would also originate from these locations.
 Numerous Pacific Surfliner trains were also canceled.
 A Falcon 9 launch carrying Starlink satellites from Vandenberg Space Force Base in Santa Barbara County was postponed by SpaceX.
-Numerous airlines offered travel waivers to airports in southern California, after at least 1,000 flights were canceled and 3,700 were delayed across the region.
+Numerous airlines offered travel waivers to airports in Southern California, after at least 1,000 flights were canceled and 3,700 were delayed across the region.
 Affected airports included Palm Springs, Los Angeles, Bakersfield, Burbank, Long Beach, Ontario, Orange County, Santa Barbara, San Luis Obispo, and San Diego.

 Major League Baseball rescheduled three games in advance of Hilary: one each for the San Diego Padres, Los Angeles Dodgers, and Los Angeles Angels.
 Major League Soccer home games for the LA Galaxy and Los Angeles FC were also rescheduled.
 Del Mar Racetrack canceled the race meeting scheduled on August 20.
-This is only the second time in the 84-year track's history that such a cancellation occurred.
+This was only the second time in the track's 84-year history that such a cancellation occurred.
 In addition, no live audience was permitted to attend the August 20 games for VALORANT Champions Los Angeles at the Shrine Auditorium and Expo Hall.
 Ongoing strikes by the Writers Guild of America and SAG-AFTRA were canceled for Monday in Los Angeles in preparation for Hilary.
 A concert at the Hollywood Bowl was postponed, and all Los Angeles County Department of Parks and Recreation areas were closed.
 Disneyland and Disney California Adventure were closed early.
 Legoland California, SeaWorld San Diego and San Diego Zoo were closed on August 20.
 The Los Angeles Zoo, Six Flags Magic Mountain, and Knott's Berry Farm were also closed.
 California State University, Los Angeles and California State University, Fullerton canceled classes on August 21.
 All campuses in the Bear Valley Unified School District were closed on August 21.
 On August 20, the Los Angeles Unified School District announced that campuses would be closed the following day.
 Several schools in Orange County were closed.
-Fullerton College was closed as well, and schools across the Anaheim Union High School District, Anaheim Elementary School District, and the South Orange County Community College District were also closed.
+Fullerton College was closed as well, and schools across the Anaheim Union High School District, Anaheim Elementary School District, and South Orange County Community College District were also closed.
 DoorDash temporarily suspended operations in numerous areas across southern California.